We’re here to help

 Tourism Assistance Measures

 The government has developed a funding program to support the PEI Tourism Operators.
 The program provides funding in the form of a repayable loan to qualified applicants.
-Interest payments on loans approved through this program will qualify for interest relief (interest payment made on behalf of the client) from Tourism PEI for a period of 18 months with Finance PEI offering principal deferrals to match the same 18 month period.
+Interest payments on loans approved through this program will qualify for interest relief (interest payment made on behalf of the client) from Tourism PEI.
+The Tourism Interest Relief Program has now be expanded to include reimbursements on interest payable for property tax bills until December 31, 2021.
+Additionally the program has been extended till September 30, 2022.

 PEI Fish Harvester Emergency Loan and Interest Relief Program